Medical cannabis effective in treating wide range of health conditions

 Researchers used new mobile application technology to find that medical cannabis provides immediate symptom relief when treating dozens of health conditions, with minimal negative side effects.

-Scientists form the University of New Mexico (UNM) report two studies which document that patients experienced statistically and clinically significant therapeutic benefits after using cannabis.
+Scientists from the University of New Mexico (UNM) report two studies which document that patients experienced statistically and clinically significant therapeutic benefits after using cannabis.
 Symptoms ranged from chronic pain to insomnia.

 Data was collected in both studies using the Releaf App, which was developed by Franco Brockelman, Keenan Keeling and Branden Hall.
 It is the largest repository of user-entered information on the consumption and effects of cannabis use in the United States, with close to 100,000 recorded user sessions.